MaudGM/From-story-to-history-the-personal-archive-of-a-French-priest/README.md

                whole offer great research potential about the following themes, but not exclusively:
                Religious catholic education, war prisonners, WWII, the Church establishment, history of mentality and Vichy France.

+               The whole archive in my possession is indeed only a sample of the priest's archive.
+               The archive material that I rescued in 2003 from what was sent for garbage collection outside the Clarisse Convent, rue de Briseux, in Rennes, is only a sample collected at random.
+Indeed there were many more boxes, many of them had been already contaminated by dog urine.
+I rescued what seemed the most interesting in a few minute timeframe.
+What had originally attacted my eye was the Vichy France publications and the seminar notes from the 1930s.
+Soon after I started going through the few boxes I had collected with the aim of indexing the material, but lack of time stopped me in my endeavour.
+In 2022, I finally got an opportunity to get back to this archive that had been stored in France.
+A pre-selection was brought to Sweden where I started to read and research the documents.
+For the digitization project I sampled a few, considered most interesting and/or striking documents from three different periods of the priest's life: the 1930s, WWII and post WWII.

 🚀[Visit the Website](https://woutdln.github.io/DCHM-template/) if you want to see what the published version of this repository looks like.